kapilsharma/AngularQuickNotes/04-CourseProject.md

 ### Category list and Add Category

-Category list and add category pages are sililar to ToDo list and Add ToDo pages but they will be dealing with categories.
+Category list and add category pages are similar to ToDo list and Add ToDo pages but they will be dealing with categories.
 We will completing ToDo pages and category pages will be there as assignment.

 ## Creating assignment project